-Suggestions for adding more fibre in your diet include:
+Suggestions for adding more fibre to your diet include:

-- Eat plenty of wholegrain cereals (such as porridge, brown rice, wholemeal pasta, wholemeal bread or pulses – lentils and beans) rather than highly processed or refined food.
+- Eat plenty of wholegrain cereals (such as porridge, brown rice, wholemeal pasta, wholemeal bread or pulses such as lentils and beans) rather than highly processed or refined food.

 - Eat fruit (at least two pieces) and vegetables (at least five serves) every day.